 - Lower Disbursements

 Pursuing a trial can be lengthy, expensive, and stressful.
-Many SCSM matters are resolved on a negotiation basis rather than having to appear in a court room.
+Many SCSM matters are resolved on a negotiation basis rather than having to appear in a courtroom.
 It costs less to start a claim in the small claims court, and there are no costs for attending mediations or discoveries.

-If the matter goes to trail in SCSM, it is half the price to get a trial date by setting the matter down for trial, so disbursements are significantly lower by pursuing this process.
+If the matter goes to trial in SCSM, it is half the price to get a trial date by setting the matter down for trial, so disbursements are significantly lower by pursuing this process.

 - Some costs if you win, and lower potential costs if you lose